19 top European summer festivals in August

 The stages at this festival are quirky and imaginative – no one is quite like another.
 The atmosphere reads much like a carnival with revellers lapping up the art installations, dance and meditation grounds and food options like the festival hounds they are.

-Every year big names play here and 2016 is no exception, inviting Afrojack, Martin Garrix and Diplo as its headline acts.
+Every year big names play here.
+In 2016 the organisers invited Afrojack, Martin Garrix and Diplo as its headline acts.
 This year we can't wait to hear who will play for our waiting ears.

 Defected has it all: big names, rising talents and the perfect idyllic coastal town of Tisno in Croatia as host.